Froome survives danger as Sky execute perfect plan, Barguil wins

 Froome appeared to struggle in the last of three climbs in the punchy 101-km stage, but he still managed to attack his rivals in the final part of the Mur de Peguere, a punishing 9.3-km ascent at an average gradient of 7.9 percent.

-"Yesterday was a tough day for me in the finale but today I was feeling much better," Froome said.
+"Landa is a real threat now for the overall title in Paris, it's a great card for us to play, especially since Astana don't have the numbers to control the race," said Froome.

-"We played with the team because Landa was not far in the general classification, it was perfect for us.
-Mikel is very strong and maybe we'll do the same kind of thing in the coming days."
+"I'm very happy.
+That's a perfect position for us especially going into these (tough) stages coming up, he could be a card for us to play again."

-Sky never had to chase on a day of danger for them as Landa was in front with Contador.
+Sky never had to chase on a day of danger for them as Landa, who appears to be in top shape despite riding the Giro d'Italia in May-June, was in front with Contador.

 The leading duo were caught by Barguil and Quintana just before the summit of the Mur de Peguere and the Frenchman, who strengthened his grip on the polka dot jersey, proved the stronger sprinter.